-The Eucharist is celebrated every Sunday at 10:30 a.m.
+We celebrate the Eucharist every Sunday at 10:30 a.m.
 Services are conducted in English and En Español.

+Our youth programs are an integral part of our outreach ministry.
 Since 2000 we have provided neighborhood children with a safe place to go at the end of the school day.
 Today we provide successful, year-round, out-of-school time programming for 800 students and about 160 teen jobs.
-Read About Our Youth Programs and check out a recent video about our partnership with BPS.
+Read About Our Youth Programs and check out a recent video about our partnership with Boston Public Schools.

-On July 15th, over 700 young people, teens, staff, and parishioners helped us to celebrate 15 great years of summer enrichment programming.
+This summer, more than 700 kids, teens, staff, and parishioners helped us to celebrate 15 great years of summer enrichment programming.
 The day was full of sunshine, games, ice cream, and smiles.
+(Check out the pictures below!)
 The event, held at Larz Anderson Park in Brookline, was the first in our history to bring all six B-SAFE sites together.
 Special appearances from former staff, partner churches, and even program alumni made the day even more memorable.
-As you can see, the B-SAFE 15th Anniversary celebration was an immense success!
+(B-SAFE was recently featured in the diocesan's e-news under "Summer in the City."
+Click here.)